-6.17 On-Site Access / Limits to On-Site Access
+6.19 On-Site Access / Limits to On-Site Access

 The ATP CEO, or his designee, may, in his sole discretion, instruct any ATP Tour or ATP Challenger Tour tournament to prohibit any person from obtaining access to any areas at a tournament site that are not generally open or available to all members of the public or from utilizing tournament transportation.
-The ATP CEO, or his designee may so act for any reason, including without limitation, any concern that the ATP

-CEO, or his designee may have, in his sole discretion, that such person may pose any issue with respect to security, reputation, integrity, misconduct, or competition.
+The ATP CEO, or his designee may so act for any reason, including without limitation, any concern that the ATP CEO, or his designee may have, in his sole discretion, that such person may pose any issue with respect to security, reputation, integrity, misconduct, or competition.

-6.18 Transportation
+6.19 Transportation

-Each tournament must provide scheduled transportation for players, officials and ATP staff that ensures players arrive on-site at least "on the hour".
-The above requirement applies to players both in the main draw and qualifying.
+General.
+Each tournament must provide scheduled transportation for players (main draw and qualifying), credentialed Player Support Team ("PST") members, officials and ATP staff that ensures players arrive on-site at least "on the hour".